DmitryMI/LotrBfmeNetworkFixer/README.md

 Initially this project was developed to fix LAN multiplayer in LOTR BFME 2 game, however it can be repurposed for any other game or app which uses the same IP detection method.

+Target application's files are not modified in any way, all changes are applied to the process memory.

 # Usage For LOTR BFME II and RotWK addon

 1. Download NetworkFixerLauncher.x86.exe and NetworkFixer.x86.dll
-2. Place both files in the same directory
+2. Place both files in the same directory.
+No need to place the files in the game installation directory.
 3. Run NetworkFixerLauncher.x86.exe as administrator
 4. Select desired IP address
 5. Run the game